artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab8/README.md

 + In case you want to install Vivado, you can find the complete instructions in the [RVfpga course](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/).
 We next provide a summary of the instructions:
   * Go into the [Vivado Download Website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
-  * Select the Vivado version you want to download.
-Versions 2019.2 and 2022.2 are verified to work for RVfpga.
+  * Select the Vivado version that you wish to download.
+Versions 2019.2 and 2022.2 are verified for RVfpga.
   * Use a free version (such as Vivado Webpack or Vivado ML Standard).

 #### RVfpga-ViDBo